Valley Timberwolves

-The Renfrew Timberwolves are a Canadian junior ice hockey team from Renfrew, Ontario.
-They played in the Eastern Ontario Junior Hockey League until the league was re-branded the Central Canada Hockey League Tier 2 (CCHL2) 2015.
+The Renfrew Timberwolves are a Canadian junior ice hockey team based in Renfrew, Ontario.
+They played in the Eastern Ontario Junior Hockey League (EOJHL) until the league was rebranded as the Central Canada Hockey League Tier 2 (CCHL2) in 2015.

 History

-The Renfrew Jr. B Timberwolves came into existence in 1967 as the Renfrew Lions, sponsored by The Renfrew Lions Club and captured their first Eastern Ontario Championship that year.
+The franchise was founded in 1967 as the Renfrew Lions, sponsored by the Renfrew Lions Club, and won its first Eastern Ontario Championship that same year.